 Request the transfer of your personal information to another party.

 To make a Subject Access Request or to verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we

-transfer a copy of your personal information to another party, please contact the Information Compliance Team at information.officer@cityoflondon.gov.uk Full details are available on [link]
+transfer a copy of your personal information to another party, please contact the Information Compliance Team at information.officer@cityoflondon.gov.uk.

 If you have a concern about the way we are collecting or using your personal data, we ask that you raise your concern with us in the first instance, these should be addressed to: Information Compliance Team, Comptroller and City Solicitor’s Department, City of London, PO Box 270, Guildhall, London, EC2P 2EJ, UK; or email: information.officer@cityoflondon.gov.uk.